How To Play Video Poker Tutorial

 The wild card is a feature that is offered at some, but not all, of the video poker variants.
 The wild card is always the Joker or the Deuce.
 This wild card can be substituted for any other card from the deck in order to help players achieve a winning poker hand.
-In Deuces Wild, for example, the wild card is the 2, which is where name of the game comes from.
+In Deuces Wild, for example, the wild card is the 2, which is where the name of the game comes from.
 Another game is Joker Wild, where the Joker is the wild card.
 Some games might have more than one wild card, such as Joker and Deuces Wild.
 In this game, the 2 and the Joker are wild cards.

-Video poker follows the same hand ranking rules as regular poker with Royal Flush being the highest hand.
+Video poker follows the same hand ranking rules as regular poker with the Royal Flush being the highest hand.
 It is also important to note that in video poker, it is the hand that matters regardless of the value of the cards forming it.
-For example, a pair of Aces will pay the same as a pair of Jacks and a Straight from 9 to K will pay the same as a straight from 2 to 6.
-Here is the poker hand ranking in an descending order:
+For example, a pair of Aces will pay the same as a pair of Jacks, and a Straight from 9 to K will pay the same as a straight from 2 to 6.
+Here is the poker hand ranking in descending order:

-Royal Flush: A straight flush that begins at 10 and ends with an Ace.
+A straight flush that begins at 10 and ends with an Ace.
 At some games, this hand will trigger the progressive jackpot, if there is any.

-Straight Flush: Five consecutive cards in value of the same suit.
+Five consecutive cards in value of the same suit.

-Four of a Kind: Four identical cards.
+Four of a Kind:

-Full House: Three identical cards accompanied by a pair.
+Three identical cards accompanied by a pair.

-Flush: Five cards of the same suit.
+Five cards of the same suit.

-Straight: Five consecutive cards in value.
+Five consecutive cards in value.

-3 of a kind: Three identical cards.
+3 of a kind:

-Two Pair: Two pairs in the final 5-card poker hand.
+Two pairs in the final 5-card poker hand.

-Pair of Tens: The minimum paying hand possible at video poker.
+The minimum paying hand possible at video poker.